justin-tien/JT-Data-Analytics/README.md

 Data Science Project: Contains different data science projects I have written, including the research report, database, machine learning models, diagram, and code.
 There will be a separate README file within this folder containing descriptions of each project file.

+SQL project: Include different SQL projects I have made, from basic data cleaning to advanced SQL techniques and case studies.